 Most also believe their company did its best to protect them.

-Feisel, who lives in north St. Louis County, does not think working with radiation posed an inordinate risk to his health.
+Feisel, who lives in north St. Louis County, does not think to work with radiation posed an inordinate risk to his health.

 Some other workers and their families are not so confident.